minvws/nl-kat-coordination/boefjes/boefjes/plugins/kat_external_db/description.md

 }
 ```

 The expected ip and domain (item) key lists can be configured in `normalize.py`.
 Ranges are expected as strings in CIDR notation.
+Clearance level for fetched items is set to `L0`.